z871535842/MFAAvaloniaEpic7/README_en.md

 - Some areas are not fully developed yet, and contributions are welcome.
 - Placing `logo.ico` in the same directory as the exe file will replace the window icon.
-- `MFAWPF` adds multi-language support for interfaces.
+- `MFAAvalonia` adds multi-language support for interfaces.
 After creating `zh-cn.json`,`zh-tw.json` and `en-us.json` in the same directory as `interface.json`, the names of docs and tasks and the names of options can be represented by keys.
-MFAWPF will automatically read the values corresponding to the keys in the files according to the language.
+MFAAvalonia will automatically read the values corresponding to the keys in the files according to the language.
 If not, it defaults to the key.
-- `MFAWPF` reads the `Announcement.md` file in the `Resource` folder as the announcement, and automatically downloads a Changelog to serve as the announcement when updating resources.
+- `MFAAvalonia` reads the `Announcement.md` file in the `Resource` folder as the announcement, and automatically downloads a Changelog to serve as the announcement when updating resources.

 **Extended Task Properties in Pipeline**